ChrisRatliff/DigDeeperCTF/README.md

 Boot into Kali Linux:

-Boot your computer using the Kali Linux bootable USB or a Virtual Machine.
+Boot your computer using a Kali Linux bootable USB or use a Virtual Machine.

 Open Terminal: